 - Basic DNS load balancing - can be achieved using multiple A records for one name

-- DNS notify - allows master DNS servers to notify slave servers of changes to zone data
+- DNS notify - allows primary DNS servers to notify secondary servers of changes to zone data

-- Dynamic update - a method for adding, replacing or deleting records in a master server by sending a special type of DNS message (defined in RFC 2136)
+- Dynamic update - a method for adding, replacing or deleting records in a primary server by sending a special type of DNS message (defined in RFC 2136)

-- Incremental zone transfer (IXFR) - allows slave servers to transfer only modified data, instead of the entire DNS zone (defined in RFC 1995)
+- Incremental zone transfer (IXFR) - allows secondary servers to transfer only modified data, instead of the entire DNS zone (defined in RFC 1995)

 - Split DNS - allows different views of the DNS space to internal and external resolvers - for example to hide internal DNS data from external clients